-- 1 If installing spinner temporarily install spinner dome on back plate and mark blade cutouts on the back plate.
-Remove spinner dome.
-Place the aft bulkhead on the engine flange or spacer so the blade cutouts line up well for hand-propping. - 2 Place aft hub half on the flange or spacer and line up with the aft bulkhead blade cut outs (if installed).
-Secure aft hub half with the two short mounting bolts and Wedge-Lock washers.
-Torque using the broom trick. - 3 Now the forward hub and blades can be installed.
-This is easier with two people however if you are installing the propeller by yourself; - Start by placing the blades hub hardware and tools within arms reach of the mounted aft hub. - Next turn the aft hub until the blade sockets are aligned vertically. - Place the top blade in first (with one hand) and hold it in place using the forward hub half (with the other hand). - Now angle the hub half so that it holds the top blade but provides a large enough gap to insert the bottom blade and forward hub half. - Once both blade are in, lightly secure the propeller assembly with the mounting and clamping bolts. - Make sure there is an even gap between the two hub halves.
-The blades should be secure but easily rotated. - 4 Once the propeller is mounted on the prop flange, you are ready to set the initial blade pitch. - !
-NOTE: Certain aircraft manufacturers limit the total pitch range to comply with aircraft design regulations.
+- 1 If installing spinner place the aft bulkhead on the engine flange making sure to line up the blade cut outs with the flush drive lugs.
+Check to make sure the protruding drive lugs stand out at least .200" beyond the spinner bulkhead - 2 Place aft hub half on the engine flange.
+Secure aft hub half with the three short mounting bolts and Flat washers.
+Hold the aft hub half in place by inserting two long mounting bolts and place a sturdy length of wood (roughly the length of the torque wrench being used) in between them to apply counter torque.
+Torque Bolts to Appropriate Values (Table 1, Page 1). - NOTE: we recommend using Loctite 242 or 262 on the internal mounting bolts as they cannot be safety wired - 3 Now the forward hub and blades can be installed.
+This is easier with two people however if you are installing the propeller by yourself; - Start by placing the blades hub hardware and tools within arms reach of the mounted aft hub. - Next turn the aft hub until the blade socket is aligned vertically. - Place the top blade in first (with one hand) and hold it in place using the forward hub half (with the other hand). - Now angle the hub half so that it holds the top blade but provides a large enough gap to insert the next blade.
+Angle the hub a final time so the third blade can be inserted into the hub. - Once all three blades are in, lightly secure the propeller assembly with the mounting and clamping bolts. - Make sure there is an even gap between